 3) Use the official bank apps

 Don’t try to access your bank account through any third-party app.
 Instead stick to the official mobile banking offerings from your provider.
-Beyond Bank has developed our app to maximise security, and it’s been rigorously tested to make sure it’s accessible only to you.
+We have developed our app to maximise security, and it’s been rigorously tested to make sure it’s accessible only to our customers.

 4) Don’t lose your mobile device (if you can help it)